simjanos-dev/LinguaCafe/README.md

 Please follow the instructions on this page in the `Importing dictionaries` section below to import dictionaries that you want to use.

 ## Updating to the latest version
-If you are below v0.6, please use the migration guides below instead of this.
+If you are below v0.5, please use the migration guides below instead of this.

-Run these commands from the directory where you placed your `docker-compose.yml`:
+Run this command from your `linguacafe` folder:

 ```
-docker compose pull
-docker compose up -d
+docker compose pull && docker compose up -d
 ```

 ## Migrating from v0.4 to v0.5